-An elevator pitch is exactly what it sounds like.
+An elevator speech is exactly what it sounds like.
 Imagine you are on an elevator and you only have enough time until the doors open to tell your fellow passengers about DM.

 What would you say?